Welcome to The Antlered Way

 When you subscribe you will begin to receive all of my shares straight into your inbox.
 You can also download the Substack App, which I wholeheartedly recommend so you can read all your favourite publications, leave comments and join the community chat.

-The Antlered Path is an evolving space and what’s included may change from time to time.
+The Antlered Way is an evolving space and what’s included may change from time to time.
 If there’s something you’d like me to include please let me know.

 I supported your work because I so appreciate your teaching of circle holding and the way you lead through your own wonderful holding of nourishing spaces.
 I’ve benefitted so much from being in circle with you and the wonderful humans you draw together.
 I learn, I see, I know, I grow.
 So glad to continue this journey over here on Substack and to witness you bring your much-needed book to life.